Digissential/digissential-site/src/content/blog/2025-09-11-secure-data-before-laptop-repairs-stellenbosch.md

 A: Because laptops often hold IDs, client data, or financial info.
 POPIA requires responsible handling — no shortcuts.

 **Q: How does Digissential secure my data?**
-A: We operate under Annex B (POPIA Notice), use consent forms, log access, and provide certified wipes if drives are replaced.
+A: We operate under POPIA Notice, use consent forms, log access, and provide certified wipes if drives are replaced.

 **Q: Can I get my files back before a wipe?**
 A: Yes.
 With the Data Rescue + Secure Wipe Bundle, we recover what you need first, then issue a CoDD.